tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 _Recharge 11+:_ There’s always something to step on.
 When you activate these boots, you can be assured that your very next step will be onto something safe and solid, no matter the situation.
 If you step into a river of lava, you’ll put your foot on a cool rock.
 If you jump down a cliff, you’ll step on a ledge or a branch.
 Jump off a roof, land on a balcony or a flagpole.
 Leap into the ocean, and you’ll land on a sandbank or a piece of floating wreckage or a trusty sea-turtle.
 Depending on the circumstances, the boots may give you a +4 bonus to skill checks related to unlikely swashbuckling and acrobatics.

 _Disclaimer:_ the magic of the boots is good for one (1) step.
 Any and all future steps are outside the purview of these magic boots.
 You can step off a flying realm and set foot on a seagull or a floating rock, but your next step after that is your own problem.
-(Here’s where you start spinning the GM a yarn about how one of your backgrounds totally counts for riding a seagull while balancing on one leg.)
+(Here’s where you start spinning the GM a yarn about how one of your skills totally counts for riding a seagull while balancing on one leg.)

 **Quirk:** Impetuous.